AppLayerLabs/sparq-gitbook/bdk-implementation/contract-call-handling.md

 ## ContractStack class overview

-Here's an overview of the `ContractStack` class definition and functionalities:
+Here's an overview of the `ContractStack` class definition and functionalities (comments removed for easier reading, check the `contract/contractstack.h` file for more details):

 ```c++
 class ContractStack {